 Forest Park is a medium-sized city located in the state of Ohio.
 With a population of 18,583 people and five constituent neighborhoods, Forest Park is the 99th largest community in Ohio.

-Unlike some cities, Forest Park isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Forest Park are a mix of both white- and blue-collar jobs.
-Overall, Forest Park is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Forest Park who work in office and administrative support (16.06%), sales jobs (10.99%), and healthcare (6.19%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Forest Park is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Forest Park is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Forest Park who work in office and administrative support (13.52%), sales jobs (8.14%), and business and financial occupations (8.11%).

 Forest Park is an extremely ethnically-diverse city.
 The people who call Forest Park home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Forest Park residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Forest Park include Irish, Other Subsaharan African, English, and Italian.
+Important ancestries of people in Forest Park include German, Irish, English, African, and Italian.

 The most common language spoken in Forest Park is English.
 Other important languages spoken here include Spanish and African languages.